Your Blackburn BID Manager

 - Opportunities for free training courses

-- Invitation to town centre discussions, meetings and promotional events and previews
+- Invitation to town centre discussions, meetings, promotional events and previews

 Be Part of It!